yaroslav-gwit/PyVM-Bhyve/README.md

  - Rewrite string concatenations to use Format module.
 This will improve project development speed and maintenability.
  - Describe the usecases and target audience.
  - Include some diagrams to make the documentation look more attractive.
- - Add Devuan to the supported OS list (Arch Linux, Alpine Linux, OpenBSD, etc would be great to have too, but it's just too much work to support all these OSes on my own at the moment).
+ - Add more images to the supported OS list (Devuan, Arch Linux, Alpine Linux, OpenBSD, etc would be great to have too, but it's just too much work to support all these OSes on my own at the moment).
  - Complete the documentation.
  - Decouple VM image download and deployment code from the VM_DEPLOY class, to allow user defined VM images and/or custom OS types.
  - Review the project on my YT channel, to bring more awareness.